sla1031/navigation-app/README.md

 ```
 $ yarn setupDB
 ```
-The following command will start an express server on point 4000 if `PORT` is not set in `.env`
+The following command will start an express server on port 4000 if `PORT` is not set in `.env`
 ```
 $ yarn start
 ```